 Your employee can then add a note about the shift experience.
 It’s in this space that your new employee can say what he or she liked about the onboarding process.
-With this feedback you can make a note of what to keep doing, and what to improve and how to establish a simplified onboarding process.
+With this feedback you can make a note of what to keep doing, what to improve and how to establish a simplified onboarding process.

 Onboard employees the right way by making Homebase part of your new hire checklist.
 Click here to sign up for free today!